Groctel/learning-projects/Learn Python 3 The Hard Way/08 - Printing, Printing/README.md

 ## What I did

-I create a string with four formatting placeholders and used some functions to substitute those placeholders with data.
+I created a string with four formatting placeholders and used some functions to substitute those placeholders with data.

 ## What I learnt